Eobard Thawne: Blackest Night

 In the 2009–2010 storyline "Blackest Night", the pre-Crisis version of Thawne is reanimated as a member of the Black Lantern Corps.
 The black power ring downloaded the corpse's memories, resulting in him not knowing of Barry's death and resurrection.
 Declaring himself the "Black Flash", he hunts down and attacks Barry who manages to elude him for the moment.
 When the Black Lantern Rogues attack Iron Heights, the living Thawne is encountered and the Black Lanterns' rings malfunction, displaying a strange symbol.
 When Thawne's corpse approaches his living counterpart, he stops moving and is frozen by Captain Cold's "cold grenade".
 Thawne's corpse is brought back to life by the white light of creation, and manages to escape.

 In the follow-up "Brightest Day" storyline, the present Professor Zoom is still imprisoned in Iron Heights.
-When Deadman activates the White Power Battery, the Life Entity speaks to the 12 heroes and villains resurrected at the climax of the "Blackest Night" and tells each of them of their mission that must be accomplished to restore 'life' to the universe and prevent the Blackest Night from ever reoccurring.
+When Deadman activates the White Power Battery, the Life Entity speaks to the 12 heroes and villains resurrected in "Blackest Night" and tells each of them of their mission that must be accomplished to restore 'life' to the universe and prevent the Blackest Night from ever reoccurring.
 Thawne becomes the first to inadvertently fulfill his mission, which occurred in the events of The Flash: Rebirth when he freed Allen from the Speed Force following the resurrection.
-The Entity proclaims Thawne has completed his task and his life is restored to him.
+The Entity proclaims Thawne has completed his task and his life is restored.
 Thawne is released from Iron Heights by Captain Boomerang who had hoped to better understand his version of the Entity's message.
 Thawne does not answer him directly, giving a cryptic response and eventually escaping as Captain Boomerang is confronted by the rest of the Rogues.